Policies and Procedures – Red Deer Skating Club (RDSC) 2018

-The Red Deer Skating Club Executive to the extent which funds are available will consider written application requests for financial assistance for skaters, dance pairs, pairs, or Syncro Team who qualify for these events. (a pair or team will be paid as an individual skater)
+4. Western Challenge and Canadians - The RDSC Executive, to the extent which funds are available, will consider written application requests for financial assistance for skaters, dance pairs, pairs, or Synchro Team who qualify for these events.
+(A pair or team will be paid as an individual skater).

 b) When hosted in B.C. or Saskatchewan a maximum of $450.00 will be issued to each skater.

 c) When hosted in Alberta a maximum of $200.00 will be issued to each skater.

 d) Skaters are only eligible for honorarium for one (1) event per skating year.